stanford-crfm/levanter/docs/Blog-Post.md

 minGPT is a PyTorch implementation of GPT-2, designed to be pedagogical and easy to understand.
 Here's the [implementation of attention](https://github.com/karpathy/minGPT/blob/90420ee/mingpt/model.py#LL61C8-L67C101).
-(We'll omit the dropout bit for exposition's sake.)
+(We'll omit the dropout bit for the sake of exposition.)

 ```python
     # causal self-attention; Self-attend: (B, nh, T, hs) x (B, nh, hs, T) -> (B, nh, T, T)